 r.
 If the actual decrease is much smaller than the predicted decrease, then our model is bad and we should decrease the trust region radius

 For further information, see e.g. the book “Trust-Region Methods” by Conn, Gould & Taint.
 Trust-region methods are very powerful!
 But line search methods are conceptually simple and work well in practice for integrating with existing optimizer implementations.

 We next consider two popular line search conditions.
 A naive approach would just try to satisfy:

-However, this does not prevent the step from jumping over a local minimum.
+However, this does not prevent the step from .
 Enter the Armijo condition.

 The Armijo condition is a simple backtracking method that aims to satisfy: